quickstart

 }

-The actor field works automatically because film_actor links film and actor via foreign keys — no JOIN needed.
+The publicActor field works automatically because film_actor links film and actor via foreign keys — no JOIN needed.

 What Gets Generated